temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 ```

 Each SDK offers APIs that enable Workflow Definitions to have logic that gets and uses time, random numbers, and data from unreliable resources.
-When those APIs are used, the results are stored as part of the Event History, which means that a re-executed Workflow function will issue the same sequence of Commands, even if there is branching involved.
+When those APIs are used, the results are stored as part of the Event History, which means that a re-executed Workflow Function will issue the same sequence of Commands, even if there is branching involved.

 In other words, all operations that do not purely mutate the Workflow Execution's state should occur via a Temporal SDK API.